 Some of our agreements with derivative counterparties require a two-way cash collateralization of derivative fair values.
-As of December 31, 2023 and 2022, we had cash collateral of \$1 million and \$5 million, respectively, from various counterparties and the obligation to return this collateral was recorded in accounts payable, accrued expenses and other liabilities.
-We had not advanced any cash collateral to counterparties as of December 31, 2023 or 2022.
+As of December 31, 2024, we did not hold any cash collateral.
+As of December 31, 2023, we held cash collateral of \$1 million from various counterparties and the obligation to return this collateral was recorded in accounts payable, accrued expenses and other liabilities.
+We had not advanced any cash collateral to counterparties as of December 31, 2024 or 2023.